Kotoko, Lagwan in Cameroon

 Introduction / History

-The Lagwan people live in the northern part of Cameroon, by the Logone River.
+The Lagwan people live by the Logone River in northern Cameroon.
 Their language area extends into Chad to the east.
 Traditional rulers in the area are called sultans.
 The town of Logone-Birni is the hub of the language area with a few surrounding villages in Cameroon and Chad.
-A number of Lagwan speakers also live in the larger cities of Cameroon, Nigeria, and Chad.
+A number of Lagwan speakers also live in the larger cities of Cameroon, Nigeria and Chad.
+Linguistically, Lagwan is one of the eight Kotoko languages, and Lagwan speakers refer to themselves ethnically as Kotoko.
+A Latin script writing system has been developed for Lagwan but it is not currently in use.

 What Are Their Beliefs?

 Islam dominates as the primary religion, with a good deal of syncretism with animism.
-It is not known if there are any Lagwan Christians, but one estimate is that perhaps ten percent of those living in Cameroon profess Jesus as Lord.
+It is not known if there are any Lagwan Kotoko Christians, but one estimate is that perhaps ten percent of those living in Cameroon profess Jesus as Lord.

-Text Source: Anonymous
+Text Source: Joshua Project